A NEW GRAPHIC UNDERLINE

 Urban&Public worked in collaboration with Moreland City Council in Victoria, to enhance a new plaza design for Morgan Court in the heart of Glenroy with a super graphic wall treatment.
 The plaza design delivered by en:locus was dominated by a large brick wall creating a visually dominant feature to the space.

-Albeit abstracted by size, the large colour bands replicate the topography of the site’s concrete seating, with their dynamic separation into strips working as an optical suggestion of movement and transition through the space.
+Albeit abstracted by size, the large colour bands replicate the topography of the site’s concrete seating, with their dynamic separation into strips suggesting movement and transition through the space.